Vegetarian's Japan Guide

 The Delicious Local Specialties at Roadside Station Noroshi

 Whether driving or taking a bus, you will get off the vehicle at Roadside Station Noroshi.
-Before heading up, it might be a great idea to grab some local sweets made from soybeans to enjoy with the stunning view at the top of the hill.
+Before heading up, it might be a great idea to grab some local sweets made from soybeans to enjoy the stunning view at the top of the hill.

 How to Get to Rokkosaki Lighthouse by Public Transport